JuliaPlots/ExamplePlots.jl/docs/pipeline.md

 ![pipeline_img](examples/img/pipeline2.png)

-Afterwards, there are some arguments which are simplified and compressed, such as converting the boolean setting `colorbar = false` to the internal description `colorbar = :best` as to allow complex behavior without complex interface.
+Afterwards, there are some arguments which are simplified and compressed, such as converting the boolean setting `colorbar = false` to the internal description `colorbar = :none` as to allow complex behavior without complex interface.